Distilled Siamese Networks for Visual Tracking: Related Work

-\textbf{Trackers with Siamese Networks}: Tao \textit{et al.}~\cite{tao2016siamese} utilized a Siamese network with convolutional and fully-connected layers for training, and achieved favorable accuracy, while maintaining a low speed of 2 FPS.
-To improve the speed, Bertinetto \textit{et al.}~\cite{bertinetto2016fully} proposed ``SiamFC'' by only applying an end-to-end Siamese network with five fully-convolutional layers for offline training.
-Because of its high speed at nearly 86 FPS on GPU, favorable accuracy, and simple mechanism for online tracking, there has been a surge of interest around SiamFC.
-Various improved methods are proposed~\cite{valmadre2017end,guo2017learning,huang2017learning,zhu2017end,wang2018learning,he2018twofold,dong2018hyperparameter,wang2018sint++,dong2018triplet,yang2018learning,zhang2018structured,li2018high,zhu2018distractor}.
-For instance, Li \textit{et al.}~\cite{li2018high} proposed a SiamRPN tracker by combining the Siamese network and RPN~\cite{ren2015faster}, which directly obtains the location and scale of objects by regression, to avoid multiple forward computations for scale estimation in common Siamese trackers.
+Among deep object tracking methods, Siamese trackers \cite{li2018high,valmadre2017end,dong2018triplet,dong2018hyperparameter,shen2020hierarchical} have shown a good trade-off between speed and performance, thereby gradually becoming a mainstream tracking paradigm recently.
+In these trackers, the Siamese network is usually first used as a matching function in the offline phase and then applied to seek the instance in a given frame that is most similar to the initial object exemplar provided in the first frame.
+Tao \textit{et al.}~\cite{tao2016siamese} utilized a Siamese network with convolutional and fully-connected layers for training.
+Their approach achieved favorable accuracy, while maintaining a low speed of 2 FPS.
+To improve the tracking speed, Bertinetto \textit{et al.}~\cite{bertinetto2016fully} proposed ``SiamFC'', in which an end-to-end Siamese network only with five fully-convolutional layers is applied for offline training.
+The similarity between the instances in a given frame and the initial exemplar are then compared during online tracking, without complex fine-tuning strategies.
+There has been a surge of interest around SiamFC due to its high speed (nearly 86 FPS on a GPU), favorable accuracy, and simple mechanism for online tracking.
+Various improved methods have been proposed~\cite{li2018high,zhu2018distractor,li2019siamrpn++,fan2019siamese,zhang2019deeper,Dong2019Quadruplet,qi2020siamese,Liang2020local}.
+For instance, Li \textit{et al.}~\cite{li2018high} proposed the SiamRPN tracker by combining the Siamese network and RPN~\cite{ren2015faster}.
+This model directly obtains the location and scale of objects by regression, avoiding the multiple forward computations required for scale estimation in common Siamese trackers.
 Thus, it can run at 160 FPS with a better tracking accuracy.
-Subsequently, Zhu \textit{et al.}~\cite{zhu2018distractor} proposed distractor-aware training and applied distractor-aware incremental learning to improve online tracking.
-In the recent VOT-2018~\cite{Kristan2018a}, a variant of SiamRPN with a larger model size won the real-time challenge.
-Recently, li \textit{et al.}~\cite{li2019siamrpn++} proposed the high-performance SiamRPN++.
+In the recent VOT-2018 challenge~\cite{Kristan2018a}, a variant of SiamRPN with a larger model size won the real-time tracking task.
+Li \textit{et al.}~\cite{li2019siamrpn++} used a deeper backbone and a new correlation method to propose the high-performance SiamRPN++. {Recently, Qi \textit{et al.}~\cite{qi2020siamese} propose a Siamese local and global network to achieve high performance on face tracking.}